 Students who do not complete Steps 1 & 2 will not be considered for a VET program facilitated by the IMVC.

-Attend the VET Expo (date to be confirmed) and the compulsory information session in Term 4 (information session attendance is for prospective first year and/or Units 1 & 2 students only and parents/guardians).
+Attend the VET Expo on the 15th of August 2019, and the compulsory information session in Term 4 (information session attendance is for prospective first year and/or Units 1 & 2 students only and parents/guardians).
 Dates and times for course-specific information sessions are listed at the end of the IMVC VET Handbook.
 Please contact your Careers/VET Coordinator for assistance with these sessions.

 There are course fees associated with each program and applicants are advised to contact their VET Coordinator for an estimate of costs.
 Your school’s Careers/VET Coordinator and/or RTO will confirm your enrolment by Term 4.

 Please note: Students will be formally enrolled into programs by the respective RTO either in late November, early December or at the commencement of the following year.
 For example, Box Hill Institute conducts formal enrolments in late November/early December.
 Each RTO has a different enrolment process.
-Please refer to the VET Handbook for further details.
+Please refer to the IMVC VET Handbook for further details.